tdulcet/Server-Status/README.md

 * Show the server location on a globe
 * Show a list of the number of connections for each country for all pages (see [bug 1796768](https://bugzilla.mozilla.org/show_bug.cgi?id=1796768), suggested by Daniel Connelly)
 * Show requests that occurred outside a tab
+* Allow the user to enter and check the location of individual IP addresses
 * Allow installing in Firefox for Android from AMO (see [here](https://github.com/mozilla-mobile/fenix/issues/20736) and [bug 1796184](https://bugzilla.mozilla.org/show_bug.cgi?id=1796184)) and sync settings (see [bug 1625257](https://bugzilla.mozilla.org/show_bug.cgi?id=1625257))
 * Add support for Chromium
 	* `webRequest.getSecurityInfo()` is not yet supported (see [bug 628819](https://bugs.chromium.org/p/chromium/issues/detail?id=628819))